MathWorks-Teaching-Resources/Multivariable-Space-and-Functions/README.md

 ### **On Desktop:**

 Download or clone this repository.
-Open MATLAB, navigate to the folder containing these scripts and double\-click on [Space.prj](https://matlab.mathworks.com/open/github/v1?repo=MathWorks-Teaching-Resources/Multivariable-Space-and-Functions&project=Space.prj&file=README.m).
-It will add the appropriate files to your MATLAB path and open an app that asks you where you would like to start.
+Open MATLAB, navigate to the folder containing these scripts, and double\-click [Space.prj](<matlab: openProject("Space.prj")>).
+It will add the appropriate files to your MATLAB path and open an app asking where you would like to start.

 Ensure you have all the required products ([listed below](#H_E850B4FF)) installed.
 If you need to include a product, add it using the Add\-On Explorer.
 To install an add\-on, go to the **Home** tab and select  <img src="Images/AddOnsIcon.png" width="16" alt="AddOnsIcon.png"> **Add-Ons** > **Get Add-Ons**.